Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Matching observations

-Although model-I with ${\rm t_{start}= 3.0~Myr}$ and ${S_{{\rm peb}}= 5}$ and model-III with ${\rm t_{start}= 0.5~Myr}$ and ${S_{{\rm peb}}= 10}$ do not match perfectly the dichotomy there may be several false-positive in the ${\rm N_{det}=1}$ planetary systems of Kepler.
-The rate of false positive for single Kepler planets is estimated to be of 20\%, at least two times higher than the false positive rate in multi-planet systems \citep{mortonjohnson11,fressinetal13,coughlinetal14,desertetal15,mortonetal16}.
-Thus, the peak in the Kepler multiplicity distribution at ${\rm N_{det}=1}$ could be in fact shorter.
-Additionally, some single planet systems in the Kepler sample may be truly singles formed by different mechanisms \citep{izidoroetal15a,izidoroetal17}.
-So, Model-I with ${\rm t_{start}= 3.0~Myr}$ and Model-III with ${\rm t_{start}= 0.5~Myr}$ might be good after all but with an extremely high instability fraction.
+Although Model I with ${\rm t_{start}= 3.0~Myr}$ and ${S_{{\rm peb}}= 5}$ and Model III with ${\rm t_{start}= 0.5~Myr}$ and ${S_{{\rm peb}}= 10}$ do not perfectly match the dichotomy, there may be several false positives in the ${\rm N_{det}=1}$ planetary systems of Kepler.
+The rate of false positives for single Kepler planets is estimated to be of 20\%, at least two times higher than the false-positive rate in multi-planet systems \citep{mortonjohnson11,fressinetal13,coughlinetal14,desertetal15,mortonetal16}.
+Thus, the peak in the Kepler multiplicity distribution at ${\rm N_{det}=1}$ could be shorter in reality.
+Additionally, some single-planet systems in the Kepler sample may be truly singles formed by different mechanisms \citep{izidoroetal15a,izidoroetal17}.
+Therefore, Model I with ${\rm t_{start}= 3.0~Myr}$ and Model III with ${\rm t_{start}= 0.5~Myr}$ might be good after all but with an extremely high instability fraction.